-The course includes 8 weekly one-and-a-half-hour sessions, a course manual, recordings of mindfulness practices, and support between sessions.
+The course includes 8 weekly two-hour sessions, a course manual, recordings of mindfulness practices, and support between sessions.
 Participants are expected to aspire to attend the eight weekly sessions, as each week builds on the one before, to enable you to get the most out of the course.
 The course enables participants to develop a solid grounding in mindfulness through the practice of a range of techniques and exercises, so at the end of the course you will be equipped with the skills to continue with your mindfulness practice.

 An important component of the course is a daily mindfulness practice for the duration of the course.
 Participants will be given mindfulness practices to incorporate into their daily lives between sessions.
 This is an opportunity to embed into everyday life and build on what is being learnt during the course.